YifanWu-97/PowerFactory-Grid-Forming/README.md

 The modelling process and theoretical explanations can be found in the paper, which I will put the link here shortly.

-We do require publications to explicitly acknowledge the adoption of these models by citing the above-mentioned papers.
+We do require publications to explicitly acknowledge the adoption of these models by citing the paper mentioned above.

 If you have any questions or advice, please contact us: yifan.wu@sydney.edu.au.